 Working from home doesn’t mean that you have to sit at your desk throughout the day.
 You have to find ways to stay active.
 For instance, you can do a bit of stretching during your break or if you have more time, do a bit of gardening.

 William Haseldine, the founder of BeWarmer, stressed the link between physical activity and improving mental health.
 He shares: ‘While you’re working, get into the habit of standing and stretching every 20 minutes to avoid muscle tension and poor circulation.’

 Do not bite off more than you can chew

-Since you’re working for yourself, it is easy tempting to accept a lot of projects more than what you can actually deliver.
-This can not only affect the quality of your work but this can also affect your mental health and well-being.
+Since you’re working for yourself, it is easily tempting to accept a lot of projects more than what you can actually deliver.
+This can not only affect the quality of your work but can also affect your mental health and well-being.

 Dennis Relojo-Howell, a blog psychologist and a mental health YouTuber, advises that the best way to avoid this is, to be honest with yourself and with your clients on how much work you can actually deliver at a given time.

 Over the years, as a freelancer, you will have a clearer understanding of your abilities and resources.